Urthen/urthen.github.com/_posts/2013-05-09-ways-to-version-your-api.md

 ## Adding version to the URI path

 This is by far the most common method currently in use by APIs today.
 It's fairly straightforward from an initial implementation standpoint.
-Simply add a /v1/ or similar to the URL, like this: `http://example.com/api/v1/foo/bar`
+Simply add a /v1/ or similar to the URI, like this: `http://example.com/api/v1/foo/bar`.
+Alternately, you can avoid putting v1 in the URI initially, and if you have to version, change the URI to `http://example.com/api_v2/foo/bar`.

 It's very easy to code into the first API, and it's very easy for users to understand what that number means.
 You can change the entire path after the version number between revisions and not break existing clients.
 Depending on what server technology you are using, it may be easy or hard to increment the version.
 If you need to copy and paste code to make this method work, you might want to stay away - it makes the separation very easy, but maintenance can be difficult.
 Imagine if you had to fix a bug for all versions of the API, and you're already on version ten!
 Find-and-replace nightmare.

 Deprecating a version - if you do it nicely - can be straightforward, and even easy in some technologies.
 Redirect all requests to the old, deprecated version resources to a newer version.
 You'll still want to notify users ahead of time, but this way their clients might not break when you deprecate a version.
 Since nobody can *not* use a version, you'll potentially break everyone if you don't give them enough time.

-**Short story:** If you read this entire article (and the followup) and still have no idea what you're doing, just stick /v1/ in the URL somewhere and figure it out later.
+**Short story:** If you read this entire article (and the followup) and still have no idea what you're doing, just stick /v1/ in the URI somewhere and figure it out later.
 This method works for everyone else in the end, you can probably get it to work too - even if you may regret it later.

 ## Version in the query parameters